Copyright © Cay S. Horstmann 2015

 s.corresponds(t)(_.length == _)

-is needed to infer the type B
+t is needed to infer the type BVector(a, b, c) is

 a * b * c = 1 * a * b * c = ((1 * a) * b) * c